- [On-Campus & Virtual Recruiting] [Map & Directions] [Hotel & Travel Information] [UC Merced Recruiting Policies] [Terms and Conditions]

 - breach of confidentiality as required by the Family Educational Rights and Privacy Act (FERPA);

-- failure to adhere to CCPA employer guidelines;
+- failure to adhere to SCC employer guidelines;

 - any violation of University of California rules and regulations;